thisismitch/doproxy/README.md

 ### Userdata

-The default userdata file, which was written for use with Ubuntu 14.04 images, simply installs Nginx and replaces its index.html file with its hostname, public ip address, and droplet id.
+The default userdata file, which was written for use with Ubuntu 14.04 images, simply installs Nginx and replaces its index.html file with its hostname, public ip address, and droplet id (using the [DigitalOcean Metadata](https://www.digitalocean.com/community/tutorials/an-introduction-to-droplet-metadata) service).
 This is only for demonstration, and probably isn't useful for you.
 Replace it with something that will install your application.

 If you want to use the sample userdata, copy it: